matinnuhamunada/hpc101/docs/source/tutorial/session3/copy_files.rst

 File Transfer
 ------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Time:** 20 min

+      #.
+Learn how to copy files between your local machine and the HPC cluster.
+      #.
+Understand how to use Secure Copy Protocol (SCP) for file transfers.

 In this section, we will learn how to copy files between your local machine and the HPC cluster.
 This is essential for transferring data, scripts, and results.